Phylum Platyhelminthes: Characteristics, Examples, Platyhelminthes, Classification, Topics

 Ecological and Economic Importance of Platyhelminthes

-The Platyhelminthes play important ecological and economic roles because its members, indirectly or directly interact with other organisms.
+The Platyhelminthes play important ecological and economic roles because their members, indirectly or directly, interact with other organisms.

 Flatworms play an important role in their ecosystem as predators and prey in balancing the diversity of certain biological communities.
 They are predators of smaller invertebrates and thus help in population control.
 In addition, while flatworms consume detritus and other different decaying matter, they serve to break down and recycle organic material, thereby raising the input of nutrients into their environment.